Common Types of Boating Accidents

 In rare cases in which the actions of the responsible party were especially egregious, punitive damages may be awarded as punishment for the wrongdoing and to help deter similar behaviors from occurring in the future.
 In Virginia, punitive damages are capped at $350,000.
 There is also a two-year statute of limitations in this state for most personal injury lawsuits.
 For this reason, it is best to get in touch with a personal injury attorney as soon as possible after the accident.

-Speak with a Knowledgeable and Compassionate Richmond, VA Boating Accident Lawyer
+Speak with a Knowledgeable and Compassionate Richmond and Central, VA Boating Accident Lawyer

 At Schilling & Esposito, we understand that boat accidents can exact a major physical, emotional, and financial toll on those who are injured and their families, and we fight hard for every dollar of compensation you are entitled to.
 We take care of all of the complicated legal tasks, so you can focus on recovering from your injuries.
 And throughout the process, we provide frequent updates on the progress of your case, and we are always available to answer any questions and address any concerns you may have.